 The view synthesis algorithm to be used for both AVC and HEVC experiments is the “VSRS-1D-Fast” software based on the version used in core experiments for HTM development. (https://hevc.hhi.fraunhofer.de/svn/svn_3DVCSoftware)

 The view synthesis used to generate reference results (R0) shall be based on the HTM rendering software using version 3.0 or later.

+Availability of Test Sequences

+S01: Poznan_Hall2